xsf/xmpp.org/content/about/myths.md

 The hypothesis:

-> XMPP is not privacy-friendly and exposes their users.
+> XMPP is not privacy-friendly.

 The fact: